sbrown94/RobotWars/README.md

 RobotWars is a simulation of robots moving on an arena based on specific inputs.

+---

 # Running the Program

-Make sure there is a "commands.txt" file in the root directory and that the commands follow the correct format.
-Run RobotWars.exe to see the output
+Make sure there is a "commands.txt" file in the Build directory and that the commands follow the correct format.
+Run RobotWars.exe in the Build directory to see the output.

 ---